podlove/documentation/_posts/2014-12-09-template-tags.md

                 <strong>
                     Episodes with this contributor
                 </strong>
+                {% capture tmp %}Filter and order episodes with parameters:

+- group: Filter by contribution group.
+Default: ''.
+- role: Filter by contribution role.
+Default: ''.
+- post_status: Publication status of the post.
+Defaults to 'publish'
+- order: Designates the ascending or descending order of the 'orderby' parameter.
+Defaults to 'DESC'.
+  - 'ASC' - ascending order from lowest to highest values (1, 2, 3; a, b, c).
+  - 'DESC' - descending order from highest to lowest values (3, 2, 1; c, b, a).
+- orderby: Sort retrieved episodes by parameter.
+Defaults to 'publicationDate'.
+  - 'publicationDate' - Order by publication date.
+  - 'recordingDate' - Order by recording date.
+  - 'title' - Order by title.
+  - 'slug' - Order by episode slug.
+ - 'limit' - Limit the number of returned episodes.
+{% endcapture %}
+{{ tmp | markdownify }}
                 <p>
                         see <a href="#podlove-class-episode">{% capture tmp %}episode{% endcapture %}
 {{ tmp | markdownify }}</a>